Leaf-Agriculture/docs/docs/operations_endpoints.md

 Then you can query each of the files individually with [Get a File](#get-a-file) or all of them, filtering by `createdDate`, on [Get all Files](#get-all-files).

+The *status* key will evolve accordingly to the following states:

+RECEIVED - Is the default state for every batch created PROCESSED - When all the files included in the batch were processed successfully or not FAILED - The batch did not generated any leaf files

+The FAILED status have some common status details in the key *statusDetails* (this status are just informative and should not be used programatically):
+Fail to decode - It means that the file uploaded is not a valid zip No operation found - We could not identify any valid machinery file inside the zip uploaded

 ---